koby-m/gamenarc/README.md

 April 6th, 2024

 **Description:**<br>
+Made for a 24-hour coding competition hosted at WSU Everett, and won 3rd place overall!<br>
 Designed to run in the background on your computer to detect when a Steam game is found running, then it will record how long it was opened, and email the results to a given email.

 **Changelog:**<br>